EventStore/EventStore/docs/cluster.md

 **Default**: `1000` (in milliseconds).

-## Cluster node roles
+## Node roles

-Every node in an EventStoreDB cluster can have one of three roles: Leader, Follower and ReadOnlyReplica.
+Every node in a stable EventStoreDB deployment settles into one of three roles: Leader, Follower, and ReadOnlyReplica.
+The cluster is composed of the Leader and Followers.

-All writes are executed by the Leader node unconditionally, confirmed by a number of other nodes, described on the [acknowledgement](#acknowledgements) page.
-Subscription clients can connect to Follower or Clone nodes to offload reads from the Leader node.

 ### Leader

-A cluster assigns the leader role based on an election process.
-The node with the leader role ensures that the data are committed and persisted to disk before sending back to the client an acknowledge message.
-A cluster can only have one leader at a time.
-If a cluster detects two nodes with a leader role, a new election begins and shuts down the node with less data to restart and re-join the cluster.
+The leader ensures that writes are persisted to its own disk, replicated to a majority of cluster nodes, and indexed on the leader so that they can be read from the leader, before acknowledging the write as successful to the client.

 ### Follower